denten-books/plain-text/0-intro.md

 military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
 Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
-Unlike censorship or the burning of books, modes of implicit computational governance over the sign proceed by clandestine means.
+Unlike censorship or the burning of books, hard-wired computational governance proceeds by clandestine means.
 The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of governance and control.
 I mean governance and control in the most direct way possible, as a mode of physical regulation that erect barrier to production, access, and distribution of knowledge.
 The challenge of *Plain Text* will be in the description of such emerging but often occluded technological contingencies.

 A concern with the material conditions of simulated textuality leads us to a rich archive of materials from the history of literary theory, semiotics,